 Public Opening Times

-We do not at present offer any train rides to visitors.
+The Electric Railway Museum does not at present offer any train rides to visitors.

 By Road